stadium-software/popups/README.md

 ## Page Setup
-1. Check the *Enable Style Sheet* checkbox in the application properties
 2. Drag a *Container* control to a page and name it "Overlay"
 3. Add a class called "overlay" to the "Overlay" control *Classes* property
 4. Set the *Visible* property of the "Overlay" control to "false"